Help is a click away.

 • Ended

 Buying a property on homesale.plus is simple and easy, but before you get started you should familiarize yourself with a couple of key aspects of our marketplace.
-First, you should clearly understand the mechanics of how our sales work – the basic rules that govern the offering/bidding process.
+First, you should clearly understand the mechanics of how our sales work – the basic rules that govern the offer process.
 You should also be able to find and understand all relevant information relating to a property that you are interested in buying, and be comfortable with the terms of sale that apply to that property.

 Account Creation.

-In order to submit an offer or bid you must have a free homesale.plus account.
+In order to submit an offer you must have a free homesale.plus account.
 Our required information includes your name, address, phone number and email address (by registering you also confirm that you are 18 years of age, or the appropriate age of majority for your home state, are of sound mind and have the legal ability to participate and accept our Terms and Conditions).
 Upon registration, a confirmatory email will be sent to you - you agree to keep your registration information confidential and allow homesale.plus to communicate with you: These procedures allow us to protect all of our registrants.

 For agents, there is some additional information required pertaining to their team and/or brokerage and their real estate license (state license number).
 Once registered, agents can link their client accounts to their own.
 This is a simple process which only requires submission of an email address (the address that the client provided for their homesale.plus account).
 The client will receive the request for the accounts to be linked, along with a verification code that the client must give to their agent.
 Once the agent receives the code they can complete the process of linking the accounts.
 Again, linking the accounts allows the agent to manage the client account on their behalf while leaving the client full control and access.
+While you may skip this step and make offers directly on your buyer’s behalf it is recommended that you create both accounts and link them.

 Register for a Sale.